zalando/tailor/README.md

 A JavaScript of the fragment is an AMD module, that exports an `init` function, that will be called with DOM element of the fragment as an argument.

+Tailor will not follow redirects even if fragment response contains 'Location' Header, that is on purpose as redirects can introduce unwanted latency.
+Fragments with the attribute `primary` can do a redirect since it controls the status code of the page.

 **Note: For compatability with AWS the `Link` header can also be passed as `x-amz-meta-link`**

 ### Passing information to fragments